Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Be able to create an account and have an individual profile.
     - Users who are not logged in have the Create Account tab clearly displayed in the navbar.
 Once an account is created they are automatically directed to their 'My Account' page whose link replaces the 'Create Account' tab.
 - Be able to leave reviews to help advise others.
-    - All logged in users are able to leave a review quickly and easily by pressing the 'Add a review' button found on both the 'My Account' and individual restaurant pages, there users select a restaurant to review via dropdown menu.
+    - All logged-in users can leave a review quickly and easily by pressing the 'Add a review' button found on both the 'My Account' and individual restaurant pages, there users select a restaurant to review via a dropdown menu.
 To be clear that this is a positive action the button is green.
 - Be able to Edit my reviews if my opinions change.
     - Individual restaurants pages show all the reviews left for that restaurant.
 Should the session username match the name of the user who created the review they are greeted by 'Edit' and 'Delete buttons.
-These options are also shown on the users reviews displayed on their 'My Account' page.
+These options are also shown on the user's reviews displayed on their 'My Account' page.
 To be clear that this is an action the button is yellow.
 - Be able to Delete my review if I no longer wish to comment on a restaurant.
-    - Logged in users are able to delete reviews that they have written but no longer wish to be seen via the 'Delete' button.
+    - Logged-in users can delete reviews that they have written via the 'Delete' button.
 Clicking the delete button triggers a modal to ensure no accidental deletions of items.
 To be clear that clicking this button will have a negative effect the button is red.
 - Be able to add restaurants to the website if I find somewhere which is not already listed.
     - Users are not yet able to add restaurants themselves, however, users are able to contact the admin team requesting a restaurant be added on their behalf.